afauroux/MagdaAndAntoineAndTheVan/posts/Patagonia-1.md

 ![Torres del Paine](https://user-images.githubusercontent.com/20797902/227959084-deaf211e-34e0-4173-8f00-46d7a8e5835d.jpg)

 We did the O trek, so around 130 km in 8 days, with several steep 900m+ ascents to the various view points and a high snowy mountain pass.
 The beginning was a good test of our will power since it rained for 3 days, and we had to do long hikes in unbelievably muddy terrain with our heavy backpacks, desperately trying to dry our clothes, shoes and bones every night.
-On the other side of the range it was easier and more sunny but also more crowded (I never saw so many hikers!).
+On the other side of the range it was easier and more sunny but also more crowded.
 Assuredly, the sights were breathtaking and the facilities were nice.

 ![Torres del Paine rainbow](https://user-images.githubusercontent.com/20797902/227959079-92bbf312-eede-4b52-9416-58c21a14a63d.jpg)